hydephp/develop/docs/creating-content/managing-assets.md

 Managing and compiling assets is a very common task in web development.
 Unfortunately, it's rarely fun.

-With hyde, **you don't have to do it**, in fact, you can skip this entire page if you are happy with how it is.
+With Hyde, **you don't have to do it**, in fact, you can skip this entire page if you are happy with how it is.
 But as always with Hyde, you can customize everything if you want to.

 Hyde ships with a complete frontend using Blade views, TailwindCSS styles, and Alpine.js interactions.
 Some extra custom styles are made in the HydeFront package, which is pre-installed and bundled in the pre-configured Laravel Mix.

-To get you started quickly, all the styles are already compiled minified into `_media/app.css`, which will be copied to the `_site/media/app.css` directory when you run `php hyde build`.
+To get you started quickly, all the styles are already compiled and minified into `_media/app.css`, which will be copied to the `_site/media/app.css` directory when you run `php hyde build`.

 ## Additional Information and Answers to Common Questions